The value of the LdapServerName property tells TDGSS which directory to use for authentication and authorization of directory users.

 - If the DNS service for the domain in which the database resides is not the one where Active Directory registers its site-aware DNS SRV RRs (that is, a “foreign” service), then you must also manually configure the site-aware SRV RRs in the foreign DNS service.
 See Configuring LDAP for Site-Aware Authentication.

 - If configuring LDAP in a Unity environment, the configuration on the Unity server and on a connected database do not have to match if users directly logging on to the database and those logging on through the Unity server are authenticated in different directories.
-Also see Coordinating Mechanism Property Values.
+Also see Coordinating Mechanism Property Values for Unity.

 - If users directly logging on to a database and those logging on through the Unity server are authenticated by the same directory, the LdapServerName configuration for the database and the Unity server should match.